elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Factory Method's primary goal is extensibility.
-We commonly use factory methods in applications that manage, maintain, or manipulate groups of distinct but similar objects (i.e., methods and properties).
+      <strong>Interview Response:</strong> The primary goal of the factory method is to provide a way to create objects without specifying their concrete classes, allowing for greater flexibility and extensibility in object creation.
     </div>
   </div>
 </details>